wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/_pages/template/quickstart.rst

 This project implies that:

 - You are using ``docker`` for deployment
-- You are using Gitlab CI
+- You are using Gitlab and Gitlab CI
 - You are not using any frontend assets in ``django``, you store your frontend separately